-Proposal A one-page proposal is due before class on March 15.
+Proposal A one-page proposal is due no later than Sunday, March 24 (end of Spring Break).
 This should provide evidence that you have a viable subject and are not duplicating course material or another student's subject.
 A preliminary bibliography of primary sources will provide the best evidence that you have given your subject adequate consideration.
-These will be returned quickly, and once approved you may schedule your presentation for a time slot during the final four days of the semester.
+These will be returned quickly, and once approved you may schedule your presentation for a time slot during the final two days of the semester.

-Written Report Your full written report will be due to me a week before the class period you will be presenting.
-As a rough guideline, I will be expecting 8 to 10 pages (assuming normal margins and spacing).
+Written Report Your full written report will be due to me no later than the end of the day, Sunday, April 28.
+As a rough guideline, I will be expecting 8 to 10 pages (assuming normal margins, fonts and spacing).
 I will circulate this report to your classsmates prior to your oral presentation.
-These will also be posted on the course web page, so you will need to determine what license you will use along with your copyright.
+These will also be posted on the course web page, so your report must contain a clear statement of the license you will use, along with your copyright.

-Oral Report You will give a 25-minute presentation to the class, accompanied with slides created with T_FX and Beamer.
+Oral Report You will give a presentation to the class, accompanied with slides created with Lagrange and Beamer.

-Tools Your proposal and written report will be in PDF format, created with TEX.
-Your presentation will be accompanied with slides created in TEX with the Beamer package.
-See me if you need help learning these tools.
+Tools Your proposal and written report will be in PDF format, created with LaTeX or PreTeXt (which you can accomplish in SageMathCloud).
+Your presentation will be accompanied with slides created in LaTeX with the Beamer package.

-Grading This project represents 15% of your course grade, partitioned as follows: Proposal approved on-time -2%, Written Report -8%, Oral Report -5%.
-Attendance at your peers' presentations is an integral part of this course.
-Therefore you will be allowed only one absence for any reason, and any additional absences will result in a 1% grade penalty on your own project score.
-Portions submitted electronically can be emailed to the usual address for reading questions and Sage exercises.
+Grading This project represents 10% of your course grade, partitioned as follows: Proposal approved on-time -1%, Written Report -3%, Oral Report -6%.
+Attendance at your peers' presentations is an integral part of this course, so absences will result in a 1% grade penalty on your own project score.
+Portions submitted electronically must be emailed to the usual address for reading questions.